pedromndias/appilime-server/README.md

 | DELETE      | `/expenses/:expenseId`             |                              | 200            | 401          | Deletes an Expense by its id
 | DELETE      | `/expenses/`             |                              | 200            | 401          | Deletes all Expenses

+## Usage

+If you want to run these files locally, you can download them, `cd into your project directory`, then run `npm install` to install the dependencies and finally `npm run dev`.
+You can use Postman to make the route calls or simply download the client repository (https://github.com/pedromndias/appilime-client)

 ## Links

 ### Project